zackify/optics-agent-js/README.md

 var agent = new OpticsAgent({ configOptions })
 ```

+Normally you do not need to pass any options here -- just set the `OPTICS_API_KEY` environment variable.

 Options include:

 * `apiKey`: String.
 Your API key for the Optics service.
 This defaults to the `OPTICS_API_KEY` environtment variable, but can be overriden here.